jstephenj14/T-Test-Algorithm-Automation/README.md

 # T-test Algorithm Automation

 ## Background
 The two sample T-test is, in the roughest terms, used to detect whether the difference in means of two samples is significantly different.
-If the p-value that such a T-test provides is less that 0.05, we are told to reject the null hyptothesis that difference in means is non-significant.
+If the p-value that such a T-test provides is less that 0.05, we are told to reject the null hypothesis that difference in means is non-significant.

 I imagine that most T-tests are set up in such a way that their null hypotheses are meant to be disproved.
 However, I have seen the two sample T-test applied in an inverted manner in order to determine the similarity between two samples.
 In our marketing analytics team, our client was interested in ensuring that their test and control groups for campaigns was similar with respect to certain characteristics.
 While the methods of causal inference would have been more apt to the problem, they chose to turn the usual two sample T-Test on its head to ascertain similarity.
 With iterative T-tests and outlier removal (done manually), once the p-value exceeded 0.95, the two groups were claimed to be similar.
 The flow-diagram below best describes the outline of this process: